gregorbachmann/TetrisLearn/README.md

-# Machine Learning Tetris convolutional neural net with evolution
+# How To Play Tetris With Deep-Q-Learning

 # Overview